Humberger Nav

 Problem

 Your resume may look perfect to an individual, but ATS programs usually can't interpret stylish columns, text boxes, or unusual fonts so crucial information may be lost or scrambled.
-Such resume errors can hinder even the best candidates from being detected since they block you from possessing an ATS compliant resume.
+Such resume errors can hinder even the best candidates from being detected since they block you from possessing an ATS Friendly resume.

 Solution